 To be sure, there is a European airline on this list, but probably not the one you think.
 While the aforementioned RyanAir has created controversy based on its ridiculous fees and cramped airline cabins, Eurowings is controversial because it allows passengers bound for party destinations to make so-called "Blind Bookings," where they pay a fix fee, then board a flight to a random destination.

 No word on whether passengers have to pass a sobriety test before consenting to this, although the price they pay does appear to include transport back to their home country, a fine-print point I hope neither the airline nor the home country will come to regret.

-Actually, I lied earlier: There are two European Airlines on this list, although only one of them is based in mainland Europe.
-"Well that's not controversial," you might insist, noting that Scandinavia (i.e. where Norway is found) is not technically part of mainland Europe.
-The problem is that "Norwegian" Airlines isn't based in Norway—it's based in Ireland, a decision its founded proudly admits is in order to dodge taxes.
+Did you know that Norwegian Airlines isn't actually Norwegian?
+It's based in Ireland, a decision its founder proudly admits is in order to dodge taxes.
 Furthermore, the airline disproportionately employs Southeast Asian stewardesses, and doesn't hide the fact that this, like its decision to base itself in Ireland, is for financial gain.

 Honorable Mention: Trump Shuttle

 Back in the late 1980s, when famed carrier Eastern Air Lines was breathing its last breaths, a much younger Donald Trump (who was still mostly unscathed by bankruptcy scandal, and had probably never even thought to run for president), decided to intervene and attempt to salvage the airline's east coast "Shuttle" operation.
-Unfortunately, the same fate that would later befall Trump's casinos befell his airline, which joined the scrap heap of history alongside Trump Steaks, Trump University and, hopefully, the idea of President Donald Trump.
+Unfortunately, the same fate that would later befall Trump's casinos befell his airline, which joined the scrap heap of history alongside Trump Steaks, Trump University but not, for better or for worse, the election of President Donald Trump.